MajorScruffy/delete-old-workflow-runs/README.md

 ### `what-if`
 Set to true to preview the changes made by this action without deleting any workflow runs.
 Defaults to false.

+### `minimum-workflow-runs-to-keep`
+The minimum number of workflow runs to keep, after applying all the given filters.
+Defaults to 5.